 Our review finds that confidence and accuracy are rarely aligned during diagnoses.
 Notably, miscalibration of confidence is not only a function of social and environmental factors: Miscalibration is consistently observed in vignette studies performed by individual participants, where decision makers tend to be overconfident particularly when dealing with complex cases.
 Nevertheless, social and environmental factors may amplify systematic tendencies toward misaligned confidence/certainty.
 Overconfidence is associated with overlooking differentials, ignoring important patient information and being less willing to admit mistakes.
 Hence, mitigating overconfidence is an important direction for future research.
-Underconfidence has received less attention, but is observed in medical trainees27,29,30 and can lead to negative outcomes such as delayed treatment86 and ordering of unnecessary tests47.
+Underconfidence has received less attention, but is observed in medical trainees27,29,30 and can lead to negative outcomes such as delayed treatment85 and ordering of unnecessary tests47.
 Interventions have been tested to improve confidence calibration (such as considering alternative diagnoses and guided reflection), but these have not proven fully successful64,65.
-More work is therefore needed to design interventions to improve calibration.
-Findings from metacognition are already being used to inform educational practices outside medicine to improve students’ memory retention87,88.
-Although cognitive interventions such as considering alternative diagnoses and guided reflections have been tested, there is yet to be a standardised cognitive framework to teach non-technical skills such as expressions of uncertainty.
+More work is therefore needed to design interventions to improve calibration, as one can surmise here a link between miscalibrated confidence and suboptimal patient care.
+Findings from metacognition are already being used to inform educational practices outside medicine to improve students’ memory retention86,87.
+Although cognitive interventions such as considering alternative diagnoses and guided reflections have been tested, there is yet to be a standardised cognitive framework to teach non-technical skills such as constructive confrontation or expressions of uncertainty.

-This review has shown how confidence is associated with many aspects of the patient care process, illustrating how confidence judgements influence clinicians’ behaviour.
-Given that we find limited evidence of calibration of diagnostic confidence, one can surmise a link between confidence miscalibration and suboptimal patient care.
-With this in mind, we propose a conceptual model of the diagnostic decision process.
-We use this to reflect other different clinician and contextual factors differently impact accuracy and confidence.
+Our conceptual model of the diagnostic decision process reflects how different levels of factors (related to clinician and environmental context) differently impact accuracy and confidence.
+This model demonstrates the importance of both behavioural and work system factors within healthcare and how environmental aspects can inform an individual’s decision process.
 Considering the work environment is important given our findings of lower confidence due to environmental factors such as shift busyness and time pressures.
-This corresponds with other findings of stress being associated with decreased confidence for intermediate levels of uncertainty89 and this stress could be contributed to by the healthcare environment that the clinician operates in.
-Future interventions on diagnosis can refer to this model to understand the part of the decision process at which they are administering the intervention.
-This model also demonstrates the importance of human factors within healthcare and how environmental aspects can inform an individual’s decision process.
+This corresponds with other findings of stress being associated with decreased confidence for intermediate levels of uncertainty88 and this stress could be contributed to by the healthcare environment that the clinician operates in.
+Future interventions on diagnosis can refer to this model to understand the part and context of the decision process at which they are administering the intervention.

 Beyond these key research themes, two further points emerge from the scope and variety of work identified in our review.
 First, our review highlights the broad relevance of confidence across different medical subdisciplines, suggesting the value of focusing on confidence calibration within medical education as a generally applicable approach to improve diagnostic decisions.
-Second, in terms of methodology, we find that confidence and certainty have been studied in a variety of ways (e.g. using ‘assessments’ or ‘interpretations’ as well as diagnostic decisions), but not as a primary variable for study.
-Future work would benefit from standardised measures of confidence, as well as studying confidence itself in more detail.
+Second, in terms of methodology, we find that confidence and certainty have been studied in a variety of ways (e.g. using ‘assessments’ or ‘interpretations’ as well as diagnostic decisions), but can sometimes be seen a primary outcome measure to improve.
+Increasing the confidence of clinicians without considering their objective accuracy may exacerbate instances of overconfidence.
+Future work should focus instead on prompting calibrated rather than increased confidence given the aforementioned impacts on patient care.
+As objective feedback is often unattainable in medical settings, confidence could be studied using methodologies like virtual reality and high-fidelity simulations that better emulate real medical settings when compared to vignette methodologies whilst also having markers of objective accuracy.

 Implications for Future Clinical Research